pytorch/tutorials/prototype_source/max_autotune_on_CPU_tutorial.rst

 Conclusion
 ------------
 In this tutorial, we introduced max-autotune support on CPU with GEMM template.
-We explained the API to activate this feature, and demonstrated the generated code of GEMM template.
+We explained the API to activate this feature, and demonstrated the generated code of the GEMM template.

 This feature is in prototype stage.
 If you have any feature requests or run into any issues, please file a bug report at `GitHub issues <https://github.com/pytorch/pytorch/issues>`_.